 A terrine is an often-misunderstood dish.
 The term is frequently used to describe pâté, when in fact, it is an entirely different thing.
-On top of that, there are two meanings to the culinary word, in that a terrine refers both to the dish it’s baked in, as well as the dish itself.
+On top of that, there are two meanings to the culinary word in that a terrine refers both to the dish it’s baked in, as well as the dish itself.

-What are the Two Meanings of a Terrine?
+Two Meanings of a Terrine

 The terrine, as a cooking vessel, is a deep, rectangular, straight-sided dish - usually ceramic, glass or cast iron - with a tight-fitting lid.
 In traditional cooking, the terrine dish often would be made in the shape of an animal, usually depicting the contents of the terrine.

 The second meaning of terrine is the actual food that is cooked or served in these containers.
 The food is constructed in loaf-shaped layers of either meat or fish, and can sometimes actually contain vegetables which are served cold either in the terrine it was cooked in or sliced.
-The beauty of creating terrines are their ability to be anything from a simple, rustic affair of modest meats, through to elaborate haute-cuisine of game, foie gras and truffles.
+The beauty of creating terrines are their ability to be anything from a simple, rustic affair of modest meats, through to elaborate haute-cuisine of game, foie gras, and truffles.
 The limitation is only in the imagination of the cook.

 To slightly confuse the issue, a pâté can be part of a terrine as one of the layers which adds a lovely dimension with the smooth textures contrasting with the coarser ones of the terrine.

-What are the Origins of a Terrine?
+Origins of a Terrine

 The literal translation of terrine in French is a "large earthenware pot".
 The English derivative of the word is tureen; a word still used today to describe a cooking pot.